ArnixChen/Manjaro-persistent-Live-USB/README.md

 lsblk
 ```
 #### 2. Image copying.
-You can dd or more fancy utility like dd_rescue alternatively.
+You can use dd or more fancy utility like dd_rescue alternatively.
 ```
 sudo dd if=alma-xfce-manjaro.img of=<device file name of USB stick>
 ```